flightblog/ZFHaversine/README.md

     // __Optional__: Change the default distance formula from Haversine to the Spherical Law Of Cosines [distanceAndBearing setFormulaMode:sphericalFormula];

+    // ... or the equirectangular approximation distance formula
+    // Note: with this formula, the further apart the two points are,
+    // the more incorrect the distance gets
+    //[distanceAndBearing setFormulaMode:equirectangularFormula];

     // Results for Distance
     NSLog(@"Kilos %f", [distanceAndBearing kilos]);
     NSLog(@"Meters %f", [distanceAndBearing meters]);